 If an error message occurs in the pharmacy system before dispensing the medicine, an alert is generated.
 At the same time, a unique alert ID is assigned, and the product is removed from distribution.
 This is followed by a search for the root cause.
 For this purpose, the alert ID will be forwarded by securPharm to the EU Hub.
 From there, the suspected counterfeit is passed on to the corresponding onboarding partner to whom the product is assigned.
 From this point, there are two possible scenarios:

-a.)
-If the national ACS Alert Management Tool (Germany) is used by the pharmaceutical company/responsible party, the error cause must be determined and reported back within seven days.
-If it turns out to be a false-positive alert, e.g. due to incorrect data entry by the responsible person, it is classified as a false alarm with no obligation to report.
+- If the national ACS Alert Management Tool (Germany) is used by the pharmaceutical company/responsible party, the error cause must be determined and reported back within seven days.
+In case it turns out to be a false-positive alert, e.g. due to incorrect data entry by the responsible person, it is classified as a false alarm with no obligation to report.
 If no false alarm is detected, the incident becomes reportable.

 - The obligation to report a potential suspicion of counterfeiting exists, both, for the pharmacies where the alert occurred and for the manufacturers themselves.

 - Through the Europe-wide unique alert ID, the reports can be assigned accordingly by the supervisory authority.